zzdglz/OOP_QA/Lecture-2.md

 #### 8. Please explain the differences between keyword struct and class.

 - Members of a struct are public by default; members of a class are private by default.
+When inheriting, struct defaults to public inheritance and class defaults to private inheritance.
-- class is an new attribute in C++.
-In C, there is no "`class`".
-In contrast, there is "`struct`" in C.
+- Class is a new feature in C++.
+It is recommended to use struct for C-style "plain-old-data" structures (e.g. without any methods), but they do achieve the same functions.

 ##	Friend
 #### 9. What should you do to permit a non-member function to access private or protected members?
 What about permitting another class to access them?
 Please give an example.